ThisaraWeerakoon/GNN-for-NeurIPS-2024/README.md

 ## Description
-This project explores the use of deep learning to predict a person's age from facial images.
-Leveraging the VGG16 model, a convolutional neural network pre-trained on the ImageNet dataset, we apply transfer learning to classify age groups.
+This project aims to develop machine learning model to predict the binding affinity of small molecules to specific protein targets.

-- **Motivation:** To gain deeper insights into computer vision and its applications, and to contribute to advancements in the field.
+- **Motivation:** This is a critical step in drug development for the pharmaceutical industry that would pave the way for more accurate drug discovery
 - **Why:** Human age estimation based on facial features demonstrates the remarkable capability of our brains.Translating this human skill to machines using deep learning techniques can unlock numerous applications including
   - **Personalized Marketing:** Tailoring advertisements based on the predicted age group.
   - **Enhanced Security:** Improved surveillance by recognizing age-specific behaviors.